 Health Solutions to Swing to Daylight Saving Time

-For some people, it is not easy winding the clock forward by one hour as part of the daylight saving schedule.
+For some people, it is not easy winding the clock forward by one hour as part of the Daylight Saving Time (also referred to as Daylight Savings Time) schedule.
 There are those who complain that daylight saving time affects their health, mood and body clocks, and that their sleeping patterns are out of synchronization.